 Telepsychiatry Internet Resources

-- The American Telemedicine Association has published two papers on telemental health that are available on its website
+- The American Telemedicine Association Standards and Guidelines are available on its website, among

 - The APA's Division of Government Relations has posted a number of telemedicine references that may prove useful.

 - Telemedicine Licensure Report, HHS Office of Rural Health

 This 2003 report provides information on state medical and nursing licensure laws concerning telemedicine and the need for interstate licensure as a result of telemedicine.